Tech-a-Trons/FTC_Tech-a-trons/TeamCode/src/main/java/SammyStuff/Functions/Sammyfunctions/SammyFunctionPerms.md

  //   DcMotor fsls2;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-to call any command type functions.(command that you want to enter)
+to call any command type:

+`functions.(command that you want to enter)`